 There has been some research which suggests that the brain can only fully focus for 25 minutes at a time on a single task.
 Taking five-minute breaks often keeps you on track better than tiring yourself out completely and then taking long breaks, during which you may lose your motivated mindset.
 Everyone is different in how long they can focus, so try this time frame and see how it works for you.

 Entrepreneur Steve Olenski recommends implementing the "two-minute rule" to make the most of small windows of time that you have at work.
 The two-minute rule is that if you see a small task that you know you can complete in less than two minutes, do it straight away.
 Not only will you have gotten a small task out the way without having think to remind yourself, but you can also experience the satisfaction of a task done, which is likely to motivate you to continue your productive streak.

-Altruist Enterprises are an experienced provider of Resilience training and as such, offer a 3-hour course in Resilience and Stress Management for between 8-16 employees at a time.
+Altruist Enterprises are an experienced provider of Resilience Training and Online Resilience Training for between 8-16 employees at a time.
 They will learn the vital skill of how to effectively cope with stress and adversities at home and in the workplace in order to become more productive.
-To find out more, click here.